run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/capture-ticket.md

-title: Capture ticket
+title: Capturing a ticket
-Description: Capture the ticket means take responsibility to solve, in a satisfactory way, the ticket.
+Description: Capturing the ticket means take responsibility to solve, in a satisfactory way, the ticket.
-# Capture ticket
+# Capturing a ticket

-Capture the ticket means take responsibility to solve, in a satisfactory way, the ticket.
+Capturing the ticket means take responsibility to solve, in a satisfactory way, the ticket.

 Before getting started
 --------------------------